 - Second, add shallots and cook 3-4 minutes or until they start to brown.

 - Third, stir in the garlic and cook for about 30 seconds.

 - Fourth, stir in the tomato paste and cook, stirring occasionally for 1-2 minutes to caramelize the sugars, making the paste smoother and developing its flavors even further.

 - Next, stir in the cognac/brandy then flambe or cook until it has evaporated and reaches a syrupy consistency.

-- After that, deglaze the pan with white wine, cook until it has evaporated and reduced to 1-2 tablespoons of liquid.
-Don't forget to gently scrape up the burnt bits from the bottom of the pan.
+- After that, deglaze the pan with white wine, cook until it has evaporated, and reduced it to 1-2 tablespoons of liquid.
+Don't forget to gently scrape up the brown bits from the bottom of the pan.

 - Now, add broth/stock, bring to a boil then lower the heat, simmer for about 12-15 minutes.
 If your sauce is too liquidy, you can add Beurre Manie (combine an equal amount of softened butter and flour mix together).

 - Last, add tarragon and parsley, stir for 30 seconds.
 Turn off the heat and add about 1 tablespoon of butter into the sauce.
 Stir to combine.